bartlettroscoe/TriBITS/tribits/doc/guides/TribitsGuidesBody.rst

 The next level of roles is a **TriBITS Project Architect**.
 This is someone (perhaps only one person on a project development team) that knows the usage and functioning of TriBITS in great detail.
 They understand how to set up a TriBITS project from scratch, how to set up automated testing using the TriBITS system, and know how to use TriBITS to implement the overall software development process.
 A person in this role is also likely to be the one who makes the initial technical decision for their project to adopt TriBITS for its native build and test system.
-This document (along with detailed CMake/CTest/CDash documentation provided by Kitware and the larger community) should provide most of what a person in this role needs to know.
-A person assuming this role is the primary audience for a lot of the more advanced material in this document.
+The document `TriBITS Users Guide and Reference`_, detailed CMake/CTest/CDash documentation provided by Kitware, and great books like `Professional CMake`_ should provide most of what a person in this role needs to know.
+A person assuming this role is the primary audience for a lot of the more advanced material in that document.

 .. _TriBITS System Developer:
 .. _TriBITS System Developers: